A. J. Dillon: 2021

 After teammate Jamaal Williams left in free agency, Dillon was named the second-string running back to begin the season.
 Dillon had a slow start to the season, averaging just five carries a game through the first three weeks of the season.
 He saw his first significant action in a Week 4 victory over the Pittsburgh Steelers, tallying 15 carries for 81 yards, and catching one pass for 16 yards, as the Packers won 27–17.
 The following week versus the Cincinnati Bengals, Dillon saw 30 rushing yards on eight carries, and added four catches for 49 yards and a touchdown.
 The Packers won 25–22 in overtime.

 Dillon tied a career-high 21 carries for 66 yards and two rushing touchdowns in a Week 10 victory over the Seattle Seahawks.
 In that same game, teammate Aaron Jones went down with an MCL injury.
 Dillon started the Packers' Week 11 game against the Vikings, notching 11 carries for 53 yards, and adding 6 catches for 44 yards, as the Packers lost 34–31.
 Dillon carried the ball 20 times for 69 yards against the Rams the following week, and caught 5 passes for 21 yards, as the Packers won 36–28.
 He recorded a 2-touchdown performance for the third time in his career in a 37–10 Week 16 victory over the Vikings, carrying the ball 14 times for 63 yards and adding two catches for 20 yards.

 In the 2021 season, Dillon had 187 carries for 803 rushing yards and five rushing touchdowns to go along with 34 receptions for 313 receiving yards and two receiving touchdowns in 17 games and two starts.

 In the Packers' Divisional Round loss to the San Francisco 49ers, Dillon had a rushing touchdown.

 2022

 In the 2022 season, Dillon appeared in all 17 games and started three.
 He finished with 186 carries for 770 rushing yards and seven rushing touchdowns to go along with 28 receptions for 206 receiving yards.

 2023

 Dillon played in 15 games with six starts in 2023, recording 613 rushing yards and two touchdowns, along with 22 catches for 223 yards.

 2024

 Dillon re-signed with the Packers on March 15, 2024 on a one-year qualifying offer, worth up to $2.575 million, but valued at just $1.125 million against the salary cap.
 On August 27, he was placed on injured reserve with a neck injury, officially ending his 2024 season.

 Philadelphia Eagles

-2025

-On March 13, 2025, Dillon was signed to a one-year contract by the Philadelphia Eagles.
+On March 13, 2025, Dillon signed a one-year contract with the Philadelphia Eagles.
+He appeared in seven games in the 2025 season.

+Carolina Panthers

+On March 18, 2026, Dillon signed a one-year contact with the Carolina Panthers.